gnembon/fabric-carpet/docs/scarpet/api/Auxiliary.md

 Excapes all the special characters in the string or nbt tag and returns a string that can be stored in nbt directly as a string value.

+### parse_nbt(tag)

+Converts NBT tag to a scarpet value, which you can navigate through much better.

+Converts:
+ - Compound tags into maps with string keys
+ - List tags into list values
+ - Numbers (Ints, Floats, Doubles, Longs) into a number
+ - Rest is converted to strings.

+### encode_nbt(expr, force?)

+Encodes value of the expression as an NBT tag.
+By default (or when `force` is false), it will only allow to encode values that are guaranteed to return the same value when applied the resulting tag to `parse_nbt()`.
+Supported types that can reliably convert back and forth to and from NBT values are:
+ - Maps with string keywords
+ - Lists of items of the same type (scarpet will take care of unifying value types if possible)
+ - Numbers (encoded as Ints -> Longs -> Doubles, as needed)
+ - Strings

+Other value types will only be converted to tags (including NBT tags) if `force` is true.
+They would require extra treatment when loading them back from NBT, but using `force` true will always produce output / never produce an exception.

 ### `print(expr)`

 Displays the result of the expression to the chat.
 Overrides default `scarpet` behaviour of sending everyting to stderr.